Testing your Integration

 Before You Start

-Using the Test Jobs Endpoint
+Using the Single-Structure Test Jobs endpoint

 To test this endpoint, you will need to create a job or a capture request.
 This endpoint will not function successfully on all jobs; they must be in an uploading or processing_upload state when submitting to this endpoint.
 Once the job has progressed beyond that point, it it too far along in the reconstruction process to be submitted to the Test Jobs endpoint.